-Quite often the South Carolina divorce case is the first time that a person will ever come to a South Carolina divorce attorney.
+A South Carolina divorce case is often the first time that a person will ever come to a South Carolina family law attorney.
 This occasion may be marked by confusion, anger, frustration and many questions.
 It is important to find out facts as well at the earliest possible stage.
 We want you to know what your rights are and what alternatives you may have.

-Thank you for visiting our website for help concerning South Carolina family law.
+Thank you for visiting our website for help concerning South Carolina divorce and legal separation.
 It is our aim to give you important facts and information which may help you.
-This website is for your information and education only and is not to be construed as legal advice between attorney and client.
-You should consult with a South Carolina attorney personally for specific advice and questions about your case.
-There are a number of articles on the specific issues that you may face in your divorce or separation such as division of pensions, enforcing a c0ourt order, mediation, relocation out of the state of South Carolina, criminal domestic violence, etc. See the links on the left or scroll down the page for links to these specific South Carolina Divorce articles.
+However,his website is for your GENERAL information and education only and is not to be construed as legal advice between attorney and client.
+You should ALWAYS consult with a South Carolina divorce attorney personally for specific advice and questions about your case.
+There are a number of articles on the specific issues that you may face in your divorce or separation such as division of pensions, enforcing a court order, mediation, relocation with your children out of the state of South Carolina, criminal domestic violence, etc. See the links on the left or scroll down the page for links to these specific South Carolina Divorce articles.

 1.Have you done everything you can to save your marriage?